chidiwilliams/chidiwilliams.com/content/post/notes-on-crafting-interpreters-go.md

 })
 ```

-The Go binary includes a `go generate` command that runs code generation tools.
-With the comment below in the `main.go` file of the interpreter, running `go generate` in the package directory runs the `ast.go` file that generates the structs.
+The Go CLI includes a `go generate` command that runs code generation tools.
+With the comment below in the `main.go` file of the interpreter, running `go generate` in the package directory generates the files for the AST nodes.

 ```go
 //go:generate go run cmd/ast.go
 ```

 Go also ships with its own code formatter out of the box.
-It’s common to run the formatter on the command line, like `go fmt example.go`—but the formatter is also included in the standard library!
-Before writing the AST files to disk, the generator formats the text by calling `format.Source()`:
+It’s common to use it on the command line, like `go fmt example.go`—but the formatter is also included in the standard library!
+Before writing the files to disk, the generator formats the text by calling `format.Source()`:

 ```go
 // import "go/format"